SBOsoft/SBOLogProcessor/README.md

 There are 3 main use cases (profiles) supported by this tool:

- 1. Counter mode (when -p=count option is provided): Counts logs from an access log file and prints statistics to stdout
+ 1. Counter mode (when -p=count option is provided): Counts logs from an access log file and prints statistics to stdout every 30 seconds
- 2. Metrics generator (when -p=metrics option is provided): Processes logs from an access log file (or files) and generates metrics, which can be saved into a mysql database to be used with SBOAnalytics (a web front-end for metrics) or just printed to stdout.
+ 2. Metrics generator (when -p=metrics option is provided): Processes logs from an access log file (or files) and generates metrics, which can be saved into a mysql database to be used with [SBOanalytics](https://github.com/SBOsoft/SBOanalytics) (a web front-end for metrics) or just printed to stdout.
- 3. Security mode (when -p=security option is provided): (Not implemented yet) Processes logs from an access log file and outputs potential security issues (e.g abuser, stats on sql injection attempts etc) giving you a list of IPs and/or patterns that you may want to block
+ 3. Security mode (when -p=security option is provided): (**Not implemented yet**) Processes logs from an access log file and outputs potential security issues (e.g abuser, stats on sql injection attempts etc) giving you a list of IPs and/or patterns that you may want to block

 # Usage